-After nearly 24 years of owning a web design company, providing enterprise-level website development as a full-service digital marketing agency, I thought it would be beneficial to share some this history with those newer to the industry.
+After nearly 24 years of owning a web design company, providing enterprise-level website design and development as a full-service digital marketing agency, I thought it would be beneficial to share some this history with those newer to the industry.

 Reason dictates that the further you can look back into the history of something (like digital marketing for example), the better suited and prepared you are to understand the current industry trends and where things are heading.
 There are cycles and trends which allow those with a longer history to better anticipate and meet future needs.

 As web design and website development systems continue to evolve at an escalating rate, with new strategies and flavors of the month, it is more important than ever for businesses to understand the fundamentals of a successful website and not jump at every shiny new object.

 Hopefully, you will find this overview interesting, and the perspective will help you better identify and understand the opportunities which can give your web design and business a competitive advantage now and into the years, to come.